organisciak/dissertation/document/4_posterior_objective.md

 Originally launched in 2002 as a point of access to digital collections supported by the IMLS through National Leadership Grants and LSTA funding, it has since expanded its scope to provide more inclusive coverage of American history collections, regardless of funding source.
 As a result of its position among the largest cultural heritage aggregations in the US, research through the IMLS DCC looks at the problems associated with reconciling content from thousands of different providers, including metadata interoperability, collection-item relationships, and access to materials.
 One of the difficulties that IMLS DCC must address is information retrieval when the metadata records in its aggregation are of inconsistent length, style, and informativeness.
-Overcoming these types of problems in order to improve subject access to the breadth of materials is an active problem [e.g. @efron_building_2011; @efron_improving_2012].
+Overcoming these types of problems in order to improve subject access to the breadth of materials is an active problem [e.g., @efron_building_2011; @efron_improving_2012].
 In doing so, human relevance ratings are an invaluable resource for evaluating document relevance in a given query.

 ## Related Work ^[Or, _what we already know_]